jacksight/xina520_official_jailbreak/-UPDATE.md

 **1.** Reboot your device, either by using the `Power Off` button or [force restarting](https://support.apple.com/guide/iphone/force-restart-iphone-iph8903c3ee6/ios).

-**2.** After your device has rebooted, delete the old XinaA15 IPA in TrollStore.
+**2.** After your device has rebooted, delete the old XinaA15 app in TrollStore.

 **3.** Once deleted, download the new XinaA15 IPA from the [GitHub Releases](https://github.com/jacksight/xina520_official_jailbreak/releases)